verrazzano/verrazzano/tools/cli/README.md

 The Verrazzano Command Line Interface (CLI) is a tool which can be used to interact with the Verrazzano resources.

 ## Setting up the keycloak client
 [Keycloak](https://github.com/keycloak/keycloak) provides Identity and Access Management in Verrazzano for authentication to various dashboards and the CLI application.
-To run the Verrazzano Console locally, first you need to configure the **verrazzano-pkce** [OpenID Connect client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients) to authenticate the login and validate `localhost` as a redirect uri where the CLI hosts a server waiting for keycloak to redirect there.
+To run the Verrazzano Console locally, first you need to configure the **verrazzano-pkce** [OpenID Connect client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients) to authenticate the login and validate `localhost` as a redirect uri where the CLI hosts a server waiting for keycloak to redirect there.The CLI uses the kubeconfig to store authentication information.The CLI assumes that the default kubeconfig is present in `~/.kube/config` .Users can change that by setting a environment variable `KUBECONFIG` containing the path to your kubeconfig.

 1. Access the Keycloak administration console for your Verrazzano environment: `https://keycloak.v8o-env.v8o-domain.com`
 2. Log in with the Keycloak admin user and password.
 Typically the Keycloak admin user name is `keycloakadmin` and the password can be obtained from your management cluster: